- Receive mentorship from child and adolescent psychiatrists and leaders

 - Gain an understanding of APA/APAF governance through service on an APA Council, Committee, or APAF initiative

-- Establish relationships and peer-mentorship with a diverse group of resident fellows with similar career interests and goals
+- Cultivate a professional network with psychiatrists through exclusive events and engagements with APA leaders.
+Establish relationships and peer-mentorship with a diverse group of resident fellows with similar career interests and goals

 - Maintain APA membership and good standing in one's residency program throughout the fellowship